The pros and cons of the online divorce

 • You need to have access to the internet, in order to navigate the online divorce portal.
 If you do not have access to the internet or struggle using technology, this might not be the best option for you.

 • It doesn’t help with the important bits i.e. childcare arrangements and the emotional journey.
 Although the divorce bit has been made simpler with the online system, it still doesn’t help families come to arrangements about their futures.
-This is why amicable exists, to support with transitioning from one to two homes and from parents to co-parents.
+This is why amicable exists, to support transitioning from one to two homes and from parents to co-parents.

 • It doesn’t help with the financial separation.
 Most couples don’t realise that you and your ex can still make a claim against each other, even if you’re divorced.
-A separation agreement is not legally binding, and a divorce doesn’t cut all your financial ties.
+A Separation Agreement is not legally binding, and a divorce doesn’t cut all your financial ties.
 You’ll still need to sort a consent order as this will make your financial split, legal.

 Do amicable offer both paper and online divorce?